hashicorp/terraform-website/content/source/docs/enterprise/private/azure-setup-guide.html.md

-Prior to making hardware sizing and architectural decisions, read through the [installation information available for PTFE](https://www.terraform.io/docs/enterprise/private/install-installer.html) to familiarise yourself with the application components and architecture.
+Prior to making hardware sizing and architectural decisions, read through the [installation information available for PTFE](https://www.terraform.io/docs/enterprise/private/install-installer.html) to familiarize yourself with the application components and architecture.
 Further, read the [reliability and availability guidance](https://www.terraform.io/docs/enterprise/private/reliability-availability.html) as a primer to understanding the recommendations in this reference